 The joint wildlife crime suppression taskforce has seized at least five tiger offspring previously suspected of having no lawful origins from a tiger zoo in the Northeast today, renewing concerns about the prevalence of wildlife trafficking activities long speculated in Thailand’s private zoos

-The two labs reported the department on late September and early November respectively that the three tigers share no blood relationship with Hai Lap and Hai Thong.
-The three tigers’ DNAs were also compared with those of other 20 tigers in the same zoo, and they do not genetically relate to any of them.
+The two labs reported the department in late September and early November respectively that the three tigers share no blood relationship with Hai Lap and Hai Thong.
+The three tigers’ DNAs were also compared with those of other 20 tigers in the same zoo, and they are not genetically related to any of them.

 Another offspring of the pair, Khao Niaw, was found dead, having only its cut-off head.
-It would be subject to further inspection, according to Director of the Protected Area Regional Office 9, who led the taskforce, Chaiwat Limlikhit-aksorn.
+It would be subject to further examination, according to Director of the Protected Area Regional Office 9, who led the task force, Chaiwat Limlikhit-aksorn.

-The other two tigers; Khao Mao and Khao Plueak, claimed to be belonged to the different pair of Father Dodo and Mother Mafueang, are still in the process of DNA double checking by the two labs.
-The initial DNA test result from the DNP-WIFOS has shown that the two tigers too have no blood relationship with their parent.
+The other two tigers; Khao Mao and Khao Plueak, claimed to belong to the different pair of Father Dodo and Mother Mafueang, are still in the process of DNA double-checking by the two labs.
+The initial DNA test result from the DNP-WIFOS has shown that the two tigers too have no blood relationship with their parents.

-Mr. Chaiwat said the officials would wait for the lab result from the CIFS to double-check the DNA testing for the two tigers before taking any further action.
+Mr. Chaiwat said the officials would wait for the lab result from the CIFS to verify the DNA testing for the two tigers before taking further action.